Consumer Medicine Information

 - if you have an indwelling spinal or epidural catheter, and during the first two hours after their removal (your doctor will know about the kind of catheters and precautionary measures)

 - if you have liver problems or liver disease

 - if you are currently taking oral ketoconazole or itraconazole, medicines used to treat fungal infections

-- if you are taking dronedarone, a medicine used to prevent repetition of your problem of irregular heart beat
+- if you are taking dronedarone, a medicine used to treat abnormal heart beat

 - if you are taking ciclosporin or tacrolimus, medicines used to prevent organ rejection after transplantation

-- if you are taking medicines to prevent blood clotting (e.g. warfarin, rivaroxaban, apixaban or heparin), except when changing anticoagulant treatment or while having a venous or arterial line and you get heparin through this line to keep it open or while your heart beat is being restored to normal by a procedure called catheter ablation for atrial fibrillation
+- if you are taking medicines to prevent blood clotting (e.g. warfarin, rivaroxaban, apixaban or heparin), except when changing anticoagulant treatment, while having a venous or arterial line and you get heparin through this line to keep it open or while your heart beat is being restored to normal by a procedure called catheter ablation for atrial fibrillation

 - if you have a prosthetic heart valve.